elkie1991gaming/qb-zombielocker/README.md

 <!-- This is a locker script i made for my zombie server HMZS https://www.discord.gg/hmrp ElkieD#0001 -->

-This is a simple locker script i made to have on a zombie server so you have one locker location but it gives people there own indivdual stash for that locker
+This is a simple locker script i made to have on a zombie server so you have one locker location but it gives people there own individual stash for that locker

 **Installation**
 1) unzip folder